-If an administrative review is chosen, that review shall be delegated to a member of the Institute administration (other than the Dean of Students and/or Dean of Enrollment Management) or to an outside investigator chosen by the Institute.
+If an administrative review is chosen, that review shall be delegated to a member of the Institute administration (other than the Dean of Students and/or Director of Student Experience) or to an outside investigator chosen by the Institute.
 The administrative investigator shall investigate the circumstances of the complaint by interviewing the student, the complainant (if any), and witnesses, as well as by reviewing documents and conducting other investigation deemed appropriate.
 The student shall be afforded an opportunity to meet with the administrative investigator and supply written materials and documents justifying the student's position.
 This administrative review is a fact-finding and dispute resolution process, not an evidentiary hearing, and no witness or party to the complaint has the right to personally confront other witnesses/parties or to question them directly.
 Attorney involvement in interviews or in the administrative investigative process may, but need not, be permitted at the discretion of the Institute.
-After concluding the administrative investigation, the administrative investigator shall prepare a written recommendation discussing the alleged misconduct and sanction proposed by the Dean of Students and/or Dean of Enrollment Management and the facts that the investigator has found.
-This recommendation shall be made to the Senior Vice President for Academic Affairs/Dean of Faculty or delegate for final resolution of the matter.
-The decision of the Senior Vice President for Academic Affairs/Dean of Faculty or delegate is final.
+After concluding the administrative investigation, the administrative investigator shall prepare a written recommendation discussing the alleged misconduct and sanction proposed by the Dean of Students and/or Director of Student Experience and the facts that the investigator has found.
+This recommendation shall be made to the Vice President for Academic Affairs/Dean of Faculty or delegate for final resolution of the matter.
+The decision of the Vice President for Academic Affairs/Dean of Faculty or delegate is final.

-If a committee review is chosen, the Institute, through its Senior Vice President for Academic Affairs/Dean of Faculty or delegate, shall appoint an ad hoc committee of three members to investigate the complaint.
+If a committee review is chosen, the Institute, through its Vice President for Academic Affairs/ Dean of Faculty or delegate, shall appoint an ad hoc committee of three members to investigate the complaint.
 The committee members should include Institute faculty members or administrators and may, but need not, include a current student; one of the committee members should be designated by the Institute as chair.
 The committee should investigate the circumstances of the complaint by interviewing the student, any complainant, and witnesses, as well as by reviewing documents and conducting other investigation deemed appropriate.
-The accused student shall be afforded an opportunity to meet with the committee and supply written materials and documents justifying the student's position.
-The committee review contemplated is a fact-finding and dispute resolution process, not an evidentiary hearing, and no witness or party to the complaint has the right to personally confront other witnesses/parties or to question them directly.
+The accused student shall be afforded an opportunity to meet with the committee review contemplated is a fact-finding and dispute resolution process, not an evidentiary hearing, and no witness or party to the complaint has the right to personally confront other witnesses/parties or to question them directly.
 Attorney involvement in committee interviews or the investigative process may, but need not, be permitted at the discretion of the Institute.
-After concluding the investigation, the committee shall prepare a written recommendation discussing the alleged misconduct and sanction originally proposed by the Dean of Students and/or Dean of Enrollment Management and the facts that the committee has found; this recommendation shall be made to the Senior Vice President for Academic Affairs/Dean of Faculty or delegate for final resolution of the matter.
-The decision of the Senior Vice President for Academic Affairs/Dean of Faculty is final.
+After concluding the investigation, the committee shall prepare a written recommendation discussing the alleged misconduct and sanction originally proposed by the Dean of Students and/or Director of Student Experience and the facts that the committee has found; this recommendation shall be made to the Vice President for Academic Affairs/Dean of Faculty or delegate for final resolution of the matter.
+The decision of the Vice President for Academic Affairs/Dean of Faculty is final.